xunne899/tgc18-project3-frontend/README.md

 #### 2.5.c Icons<br>

-- Icons are used in footer and navbar
+- Icons are used in footer and navbar (white icons are used to contrast black background)
-- Icons under footer are linkedin github and email
+- Icons under footer are linkedin github and email (white icons are used to contrast black background)
-- Navbar person icon will be seen when user log in
+- Navbar person icon will be seen when user log in (white icons are used to contrast black background)

 ## 3. Features<br>